 - The act empowers the Central Government to give directions to the State Government for carrying out provisions of the Act and to remove any difficulty that may arise in the implementation of the act.

-The Objective of the Food Safety and Standards Act
+The Objectives of the Food Safety and Standards Act

 The objective of the Food Safety and Standards Act is to consolidate the laws relating to food and to curb Food Adulteration by prescribing higher penalties for violation of food laws.
 It will also establish a Food Safety Management System for ensuring availability of safe and wholesome food for human consumption.
 Food Safety and Standards Authority of India will also be established for enforcing the food safety standards.